-BRUSSELS (AP) -- The European Union announced Tuesday a partial suspension of the free trade negotiations with the United States to hold a three months-long public consultation due to worries about some of the deal's proposed rules for investment.
+BRUSSELS (AP) -- The European Union says it is suspending a part of the free trade negotiations with the United States to hold a three months-long public consultation amid worries about the deal's proposed rules for investment.

-Non-governmental organizations, lawmakers and some officials have voiced unease over what they say are loopholes in the proposed rules on investment that might expose governments to lawsuits by multinational firms.
+Non-governmental organizations and some officials have voiced unease over what they say are loopholes in proposed rules on investment that might expose governments to lawsuits by multinational firms.

 More from MBTMag.com

 Silicon Valley Sees Shortage Of EV Charge Stations